Trump escapes 'swamp' for another Washington, in Michigan - Journal du Cameroun

 “Most notable of all has been his decision to hold just one solo press conference since taking office.”

-The dinner’s entertainment host, comedian Michelle Wolf, will no doubt address the latest political developments, and perhaps the scandals that have touched Trump’s environmental chief Scott Pruitt and White House physician Ronny Jackson, who quit as Trump’s nominee to be the next veterans affairs secretary.
+She was especially hard on women in Trump’s sphere: Wolf compared the president’s daughter Ivanka to a diaper pail — shiny on the outside and full of feces — and said that adviser Kellyanne Conway has “the perfect last name” because “all she does is lie.”

-But Wolf will be roasting an empty chair, as Trump will break presidential tradition by staying away.
+Wolf’s description of White House press secretary Sarah Huckabee Sanders was so nasty that the crowd audibly groaned.

-Trump has attended the dinner before, but as a guest.
-The reality TV fixture was in the audience in 2011 when Barack Obama famously mocked him for renewing the “birther” conspiracy about the nation’s first black president.
+Trump last attended the dinner in 2011 as a guest, when he was a reality TV star.
+Barack Obama famously mocked him for renewing the “birther” conspiracy about the nation’s first black president.

 “No one is prouder to put this birth certificate matter to rest than The Donald,” Obama quipped, as Trump scowled in his seat.